Clayton Echard: The Bachelor

 In September 2021, Variety and other sources reported that Echard was cast as the star of season 26 of The Bachelor.
 On September 16, he spoke to fans of the franchise in his hometown, saying that he was "excited" and "a little nervous".
 Echard was officially confirmed by ABC on November 30, 2021.
 The season premiered on January 3, 2022.
 In the final episode, Echard chose Susie Evans, but she rejected him.
 It was later revealed on the live After the Final Rose special that they had since gotten back together.

 Personal life

 Echard was in a relationship with Susie Evans from December 2021 to September 2022.

-Pregnancy Hoax

-In May 2023, Laura Michelle Owens of Scottsdale, Arizona, claimed to be pregnant with Clayton Echard's unborn twins.
+In May 2023, Laura Michelle Owens of Scottsdale, Arizona claimed to be pregnant with Clayton Echard's unborn twins.
 After 10 months of litigation, Judge Julie Mata granted Clayton's Petition for Non-Paternity and attorney fees.
-Several noteworthy news outlets have covered the ruling, including People, US Weekly, and 12 News Phoenix.
+The case attracted significant media attention; in particular, Owens' claim to have been pregnant was heavily doubted.
+Owens, the daughter of San Francisco radio host Ronn Owens, was subsequently charged by the Maricopa County district attorney with fraud, forgery, perjury, and tampering of evidence related to her false paternity claims.
+On August 28, 2026, Owens accepted a plea deal and pled guilty to multiple charges, including fraudulent schemes and artifices, perjury, and taking the identity of another.